 When thinking about the idea of preventing lawsuits, it sometimes helps to use car maintenance as an analogy.
 Car engine repairs can be very expensive.
 I know this because I own a Mini Cooper, which pretty much sets the standard for expensive engine repairs!
 Regardless, to limit the potential for problems, most people change their oil every 3,000 to 5,000 miles.

 Does this eliminate the possibility of engine problems?
-No. However, it is much less likely you will have them.
+No. However, it is much less likely you will see smoke pouring out from under your hood.

 Will preventative measures stop every lawsuit from being filed?
 No. They can, however, act as a prophylactic for many potential claims as well as put an end to others very quickly.
 Let’s consider an example.